deividuska/YouTubeVideoDownloader/README.md

 Before you begin, ensure you have met the following requirements:

 * You have installed Python 3.6 or later.
 * You have installed the PyTube library.
-You can install this using pip:
+You can install this using pip: `pip install pytube`

 ## Using YouTube Video Downloader